codota/tabnine-sublime/README.md

 ## **Tabnine For Sublime**

-Tabnine is a powerful Artificial Intelligence assistant designed to help you code faster, reduce mistakes, and discover best coding practices - without ever leaving the comfort of VSCode.
+Tabnine is a powerful Artificial Intelligence assistant designed to help you code faster, reduce mistakes, and discover best coding practices - without ever leaving the comfort of Sublime.
 ​
 Tabnine studies publicly shared code and use A.I deep learning algorithms that provide us with the ability to predict your next coding needs and suggest one-click code completion.
 ​